AnasSiddiqui45/Registrtaion-form/README.md

-# Registrtaion-form by using HTML
+# Registeration-form by using HTML